Anti-drug lobby Reachout Centre Trust (RCT) Executive Director Taib Abdulrahman, has reiterated the need to ban Muguka consuption in Mombasa county.

-Speaking in Mombasa on Saturday, amid protests in Embu county, the major grower of Muguka, Nassir said that research has revealed grave results that Muguka is simply a drug that affects any user.
+Speaking in Mombasa on Saturday, amid protests in Embu county, the major grower of Muguka, Taib said that research has revealed grave results that Muguka is simply a drug that affects any user.

-He noted that in various mental health institutions in the county, many youth are grappling with the effects of the drug including minors.
+He noted that in various mental health institutions in the county, many youth were grappling with the effects of the drug including minors.

-Recently, Nassir revealed figures from the Portreitz Sub county hospital that showed out of 70 patients with mental health related challenges, 45 were as a result of Muguka consumption.
+figures released by a public hospital, Portreitz Sub county Hospital with a psychiatric unit showed out of 70 patients with mental health related challenges, 45 were as a result of Muguka consumption.

 Backed